Were You Injured in a Distracted Driving Accident?

 Our Texas texting and driving lawyers can prove who was at fault

 Whether you’re driving on the highway or a side street, it only takes a moment of inattention to cause a serious car accident.
 Distracted drivers are a menace on Texas roads, and with the rise of smartphones and in-vehicle electronics, they’re only becoming worse every year.
-The Texas distracted driving accident lawyers at Tracey Fox King & Walters stand up for victims.
+The Texas distracted driving accident lawyers at Tracey Fox & Walters stand up for victims.

 We understand the seriousness of distracted driving